Hattie Lloyd 27/01/19

-The founders (one of whom is the generous man who brought London the hot tub boat) sailed it all the way from Holland to its current home in Hackney Wick, where it’s moored overlooking the Queen Elizabeth Olympic Park, CRATE Brewery, and the landmarks of London’s skyline.
+The founders (one of whom is the generous man who brought London the hot tub boat) sailed Barge East all the way from Holland to its current home in Hackney Wick, where it’s moored overlooking the Queen Elizabeth Olympic Park and the eastern end of Regent’s Canal (which makes a great pre- or post-meal stroll, taking you along to Victoria Park and beyond).

 THE FOOD